borkdominik/bigUML/docs/tutorial/1_CreatingNodes.md

 }
 ```

 Whereas the semantic command creates the object itself, the `CompoundCommand` defines all the commands that should execute.
-Here we see that we want to execute `CreateCollaborationSemanticCommand`, which will create our `Collaboration`, and we also want to execute `AddShapeNotationCommand`.
-This command is provided by bigUML, and it generates the shape structure for our `Collaboration`.
+Here we see that we want to execute `CreateArtifactSemanticCommand`, which will create our `Artifact`, and we also want to execute `AddShapeNotationCommand`.
+This command is provided by bigUML, and it generates the shape structure for our `Artifact`.
 The shape has meta information like the element's position or size.
 The former is called the semantic, and the latter the notation of an element.
-In other words, we now execute two commands - namely, create the semantic and the notation of a `Collaboration` object.
+In other words, we now execute two commands - namely, create the semantic and the notation of a `Artifact` object.

 #### MS-Step2: Important Knowledge